websavers/WHMCS-Hook-Client-Login-Notifications/README.md

 Rewritten by websavers

 # Requirements
-Backwards compatibility was removed for code readability and so this only works with WHMCS 8.
+- WHMCS: Backwards compatibility was removed for code readability and so this only works with WHMCS 8.
-Tested with PHP 8.1.
+- PHP: Tested with PHP 8.1.
 Probably works with PHP 7.4 and 8.0

+# IPLocate
+This code uses <a href="https://www.iplocate.io/pricing">IPLocate</a> which provides 1000 daily requests free.
+Anything more and you will need to pay them.
+Given that we only utilize the IPLocate API when an IP has changed since the last user login, the free 1000 daily lookups are probably sufficient for most WHMCS users.